jhatheisen/SpareBnB/README.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "Review text is required and must be under 255 characters.", "Stars must be an integer from 1 to 5",
+        "review": "Review text is required",
-      ]
+        "stars": "Stars must be an integer from 1 to 5", }
     }
     ```